Palace Theatre (New York City): Other design features

 Pendentives at each corner of the auditorium support a wide coved ceiling.
 The cove is divided into a set of panels with different types of scrolls and floral moldings.
 The front of the cove, near the sounding board, has a cartouche with putti.
 There is a flat ceiling surface with a pair of curved triangular panels, as well as a dome with modillions, rosettes, and fruit-and-flower moldings.
-There was originally an old-ivory bronze chandelier measuring 14 ft across, which hung from a pendant on the ceiling.
-The chandelier is being restored as part of the theater's early-2020s renovation.
+There is an old-ivory bronze chandelier measuring 14 ft across, which hangs from a pendant on the ceiling.

 The proscenium arch measures 44 ft across.
 It contains pellet, egg-and-dart, and acanthus-leaf moldings surrounding a band of acanthus leaves.
 The top of the arch consists of a keystone with a molding of a child's head.
 A sounding board rises above the proscenium arch, with foliate bands at the perimeter.
 At the center of the sounding board, above the stage, is a circular panel depicting a lyre.
 The orchestra pit is at the front of the orchestra seating level, in front of the proscenium.
 It dates from a 1965 renovation and contains high walls.
 The stage is behind the proscenium arch and orchestra pit.
 The stage historically had a Wurlitzer Opus 303 organ.
+The orchestra and stage both have stage lifts.